Valentine’s Day Tea Party Ideas

 Accompanied by cream, sugar and lemon slices.

-Doesn’t that seem like a lifetime ago?
+Seems like a lifetime ago.

 Heart Shaped Sugar Cubes and Tea Pot